Healthy Ways To Cope With Worry

 Don't Ignore The Need To Have A Good Cry

-If you have tried getting control of your worry on your own and just don't feel like you're seeing changes, it may help you to speak with a counselor.
-An experienced therapist can help you to learn where your fears are coming from and then help you learn how to gain control over them.
+If you have tried getting control of your worry on your own and don't feel like you see changes, it may help you to speak with a counselor.
+Though excessive worrying and anxiety disorders are common, they may still need to be addressed.
+An experienced therapist can help you learn where your fears are coming from and then help you learn how to gain control over them.

-"Heather is very easy to talk to, and very sincere.
+"Heather is very easy to talk to and very sincere.
 She patiently listened to me describe what I felt was such a multi-layered, complex situation that I feared I'd never be able to find my way out of.
-However she was able to very quickly identify the underlying problem at the heart of it all.
+However, she was able to very quickly identify the underlying problem at the heart of it all.
 I feel less overwhelmed, more in control of my life & my relationships.
-I know that I can reach out to her if I find myself struggling, at any time between scheduled appointments.
+I know that I can reach out to her if I find myself struggling at any time between scheduled appointments.
 And I complete every appointment feeling less anxious, more hopeful for my future, & better able to accomplish the things I'd been too overwhelmed to do previously.
-I have told family members & friends about my satisfaction with BetterHelp, as a service that provides ease (being able to work with my counselor from home & not worrying I'll have to cancel an appointment if health issues flare) & is a wonderful value for the extremely reasonable monthly fee.
-My counselor checks in with me on an almost daily basis, which provides a reassurance just knowing she's there if I need her.
+I have told family & friends about my satisfaction with BetterHelp, as a service that provides ease (being able to work with my counselor from home & not worrying I'll have to cancel an appointment if health issues flare) & is a fantastic value for the extremely reasonable monthly fee.
+My counselor checks in with me almost daily, which provides reassurance just knowing she's there if I need her.
 I have seen a handful of counselors in the past, and they were all very kind, but I did not feel confident in their actual ability to help.
 This is not the case with Heather.
 I believe her treatment plan is on point, realistic, and will be effective.
 Most of all, I feel that I will be in a much better place mentally/emotionally and in my close relationships as a result of the work I am doing with Heather."